for content updates and localization into 10 languages

 Standardizing on a content creation workflow also allows Adobe to dramatically accelerate time-to-market.
 A small team now manages the infrastructure, freeing up writers to write new content and review changes or suggestions from other contributors.

 “Our turnaround time for content updates, including full localization into ten languages, is under 24 hours.
-Before XML Documentation for Adobe Experience Manager, it could take weeks or even a few months depending on the solution and the language,” says Ware-Bevacqui.
+Before Adobe Experience Manager Guides, it could take weeks or even a few months depending on the solution and the language,” says Ware-Bevacqui.
 “We could never have achieved such speed in our legacy models.”

-With the new workflow including XML Documentation for Adobe Experience Manager, customers are getting access to more content and higher-quality content.
+With the new workflow including Adobe Experience Manager Guides, customers are getting access to more content and higher-quality content.
 Publishing through Adobe Experience Manager allows people in the Adobe Digital Experience business unit to use the same look and navigation systems across all digital content, from product descriptions to self-service material.
 This makes it easier and less confusing for customers to find the information they need.